How to prepare your home for a flood

 Know who to call and where to go.
 Have a list of emergency numbers as part of your kit.
 Ensure your family knows the drill so you can evacuate early rather than waiting until it’s too late.
 Do not delay.
 Stay in contact with neighbours and let them know your movements.

 "Decide on your route to safe ground in advance.
 Stick to your flood emergency plan unless advised otherwise by emergency services."
-And, adds David, "Never drive through flooded roadways or crossings."
+And, adds Arron, "Never drive through flooded roadways or crossings."

 Always remember that floods, especially fast-moving flash floods, can be extremely dangerous.
 Make safety your primary objective.